top of page

 Church of the Two Worlds Washington DC

-For years, I'd heard my father talk about his dead mother, the village medium, “I know, I know Daddy,” half-listening until that fateful Sunday, when I got my proof that mediumship is real.
+For years, I'd heard my father talk about his dead mother, the medium, “I know, I know Daddy,” half-listening until that fateful Sunday, when I got my proof that mediumship is real.
 One afternoon in the early ’80s my ex and I were strolling through Georgetown, in Washington, D.C., and happened upon a little stone church with a sign that read, “Church of Two Worlds, Healing, Messages, Sunday, 2:00.”
 I was intrigued.

 The next Sunday my husband was spending the day with his parents, over from England to celebrate his thirtieth birthday, so I moseyed over to the Church of the Two Worlds.